-When we look to define the networking models, two kinds of layered models appear into the picture on which the roots of networking are laid –
+When we look to define the networking models, two kinds of layered models appear in the picture on which the roots of networking are laid –

 The OSI model is a 7 Layer model which comprises of following layers handling their tasks :

-- Application layer has the user’s data, handles the encoding mechanisms.
+- The application layer has the user’s data and handles the encoding mechanisms.

-- Transport layer supports communication between the end devices.
+- The transport layer supports communication between the end devices.

 - The Internet layer provides logical addressing.

-- Network layer controls hardware devices like routers.
+- The network layer controls hardware devices like routers.

-- Data link layer is responsible for mac addressing etc and to communicate with the physical layer.
+- The data link layer is responsible for Mac addressing and communicating with the physical layer.

 - The physical layer carries all stuff at the hardwired level.

-Now let’s understand what an IP address is and what are the networking protocols in association with it.
+Now let’s understand what an IP address is and the networking protocols associated with it.

-The IP address is a decimal representation of binary numbers, unique in nature for each device such that it acts as an identity of the device connected to the network.
+An IP address serves as a unique decimal representation of binary numbers assigned to each device, thereby acting as an identity for devices connected to a network.
 There are two protocols put up in association with this, which are IPv4 and IPv6.

 How do Networking Protocols Work?

-Let’s understand what happens when you click at www.google.com, the client represents your system’s browser here from which you submit a request at the internet, once you hit this URL, the call via channel gets transported to DNS server and it asks a query “what is the address mapped against this URL ?”
-Now the DNS server has cache installed, it is possible that it may have result already or in the otherwise case it will communicate with other DNS servers and return back an IP.
-So after the IP resolution, the request from the client reaches the web server of that host.
+Let’s understand what happens when you click at www.google.com; the client represents your system’s browser here, from which you submit a request on the internet; once you hit this URL, the call via channel gets transported to the DNS server, and it asks a query “what is the address mapped against this URL ?”
+Now the DNS server has a cache installed; it may already have a result, or otherwise, it will communicate with other DNS servers and return an IP.
+So after the IP resolution, the client’s request reaches that host’s web server.